-Under this process, the person seeking to have the firearms prohibition lifted files a petition in the Civil Division of the Superior Court in the same way that a petition for expungement is filed.
+Section 7 establishes a process through which a person who has been prohibited from possessing a firearm for mental health reasons can petition the Court to have his or her name taken off the NICS database.
 The Court considers the circumstances regarding the petitioner's case, including his or her mental health and criminal history records, character evidence, and statements from known victims who wish to provide them.
-The Court will grant the petition if it finds that at least 18 months have elapsed since the date that the person was last in the custody of the Department of Mental Health and that the person is no longer a person in need of treatment (which means that the person is no longer a danger to himself, herself, or others).
-If the petition is denied, the person may refile it at a later date, but must wait at least one year before doing so.
+The Court grants the petition if it finds that at least 18 months have elapsed since the person was last in DMH custody and that the person is no longer a danger to himself, herself, or others.